 - And other courses such a dementia friend, how to become a walk leader organised by our partners

 Where do I sign up to volunteer?

-If you would like to speak to someone before signing up please contact our Volunteer Co-Ordinator at email@example.com.
+If you would like to speak to someone about signing up please contact our Volunteer Co-Ordinator at firstname.lastname@example.org.

 You will also need an up to date digital photo, digital proof of address and if you have one an up to date DBS certificate.
 Don’t worry if you don’t have a car.
 Volunteers without access to transport will be offered a telephone support role.